IBUNHABIBU/react-calculator/README.md

     <p align="center">🖩 </p>
   </a>

-  <h2 align="center"> PLATFORM GAME</h2>
+  <h2 align="center"> REACT CALCULATOR</h2>
-  <h3 align="center"> This project is part of the Microverse curriculum in JavaScript module to design a platfom game using phaser library and test driven development</h3>
+  <h3 align="center"> This project is part of the Microverse curriculum in React.js module to design a fully functional calculator with all the basic functions</h3>

   <p align="center">
     <a href="https://github.com/IBUNHABIBU/react-calculator/issues">Report Bug</a>